sebastian-mora/ruse_website/blogs/going-serverless/index.md

 ### API Gateway

-I killed the API running on the EC2 I replaced it using API gateway.
+I killed the API running on the EC2 and replaced it using API gateway.
 I was able to reduce the API to two routes

 - /blogs
 - /blogs/{slug}